How To Start A Photography Blog [9 Steps To $10k/month]

 What You’ll Get From This Guide

-✅ Have Your Own Photography Blog – Fully set up and ready to publish your first post.
+✅ Have your photography blog set up and ready to post.

-Starting a blog isn’t just about sharing photos—it’s about turning your passion into a profitable online business.
+Starting a blog isn’t just about sharing photos; it’s about turning your passion into a profitable business.

-Beginner’s Tip: Use Hostgator to get started, to help keep your WordPress site online 24/7.
+Beginner’s Tip: Use HostGator to get started and help keep your WordPress site online 24/7.
 After you sign up with HostGator, you will have easy access to wordpress within your HostGator account to install a WordPress blogging theme (a pre-built site) to start customizing your blog and publishing blog posts.

 How to Start a Photography Blog That Makes Money (Step-by-Step)